asalber/asalber.github.io/statistics/manual/introduction.md

 ## A changing World

 Scientists try to study the World.
-A World with a high variability that makes difficult determining the behavior of things.
+A World with a high variability that makes difficult determining the behaviour of things.

 Statistics provides a bridge between the real world and the mathematical models that attempt to explain it, providing a methodology to assess the discrepancies between reality and theoretical models.